mybooking-es/mybooking-wp-plugin/readme.txt

 14. Transfer summary page

 == Changelog ==

+= 2.2.6 =
+* Fixed: Selector with rental location and duration - rental_location_code param was not used

 = 2.2.5 =
 * Fixed: Product calendar min days check on select dates